 Insert your new pipe and tighten up.
 Check out the video below for a more detailed explanation on How to Do Compression Fittings.

 Thanks to Tommys Yard for the explanation on compression fitting for plumbing

 Mount your new tap to the wall of your house by using screws and wall plugs.
 Depending on the tap purchased you may need to join the wall fitting to the tap via thread tape.

-Trick here is to by them at the same time so you get the right thread for your tap and the right sized compression fitting for your pipe.
+The trick here is to buy them at the same time so you get the right thread for your tap and the right sized compression fitting for your pipe.
 Attach it all and check your saddles are evenly spaced.
 A water pipe that is not secured tightly can jump around and cause bigger problems.
-It’s good to first flush by opening tap up fully just in case there are some sand or copper fillings in the pipe.
+It’s good to first flush by opening tap up fully just in case there are some sand or copper filings in the pipe.
 This will flush them through without damaging your rubber tap washer and o-

 Double check all of your work for leaks and tighten if necessary.
 Enjoy saving a heap of dollars on Install Outside Water tap.